gregnordin/notes_to_self/Blender/notes-Blender.md

 **`AnimateChannelWithEdgeLayer`**

 - Fixed edge layer z position problem - set z=0.0 in `_initialize_location` in `MixinGrowInZ`
+- Add LED light source animation

 ## Next:

 - **Finish AnimateChannelWithEdgeLayer by writing animate_layer() function**
+    - Add LED light source animation
+- Make layer animators for other layer types using fundamental layer types
+    - Small edge layer case
 - Play with other colors for different exposure times
-- Make layer animators for other layer types using fundamental layer types
-- Try other layer type animators
-- Mess with z locations or leave as-is??
 - How specify and manage what is going to be in each layer?
 Dict: {0: 'Bulk', 1: 'Channel', ...}